etiennecollin/ift4055/report/main.typ

   resolution, driven by technological advancements, presents a formidable challenge for probabilistic data analysis.
-Traditional computational methods become impractical as some simulations, for example in cosmology, require an exorbitant 100 million CPU hours to evaluate and sample.
+Traditional computational methods become impractical as some simulations, for example in cosmology, require an exorbitant 100 million CPU hours to evaluate and sample from.
 Because of this, scientists turn to modeling accurate approximations of their problems.
 But this creates a "chicken or egg" dilemma: training models to approximate these computationally intensive oracles necessitates prior evaluations of the oracles